 Secondary-school science teachers can expect to divide their teaching time between the classroom, where they lecture on textbook subject matter and lead class discussions, and the science lab, where experiments and hands-on activities take place.
 Occasionally, you may take your students on field trips to natural history museums or sponsor independent studies.

 Breakdown of Salaries

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, the median national annual salary for kindergarten and elementary school teachers is $53,090.
-Secondary school teachers earned $55,050.
+According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for kindergarten and elementary school teachers is $53,760.
+Middle-school teachers earn $54,940, and high-school teachers make $56,310.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-The BLS also reports that the following full-time postsecondary teaching positions earned these average annual salaries:
+The BLS also reports that the following full-time postsecondary teaching positions earned these median annual salaries:

 Although entry-level, primary and secondary education positions may start at a lower rate, science teachers tend to make higher salaries than the average teacher.
 This is a result of two factors: the high demand for qualified science teachers and the advanced education often required to teach in the field.
 Public school teachers also enjoy extensive benefits, including summer and winter breaks, pension plans and comprehensive healthcare packages.

 If you’ve ever wondered how to become a science teacher, we’ve got an answer to your question: